xraypy/xraylarch/doc/tutorial/builtins.rst

     Return a hash value for the object.
 Two objects with the same value have the same hash value.
 The reverse is not necessarily true, but likely.

-.. function:: help()

-    show help on topic or object

 .. function:: hex(number)